 Paczki is a traditional Polish pastry filled with a sweet center.
 Usually fried, this recipe is baked to soft, golden perfection.

-Jump to RecipeLast year, we had Harry Potter Club monthly and made many delicious recipes based on the books and movies.
+Last year, we had Harry Potter Club monthly and made many delicious recipes based on the books and movies.
 We ended the marathon by watching Fantastic Beasts and Where to Find Them a week before seeing Crimes of Grindelwald in theaters.
-Jacob’s dream is to open his own Polish Bakery, I decided to try making some of the pastries that he mentions.
-One such pastry is Paczki, a type of Polish doughnut.
+Jacob’s dream is to open his own Polish Bakery, so I decided to try making some of the pastries that he mentions.
+One such pastry is Paczki, a type of Polish donuts.

-Pączki are deep-fried pieces of dough shaped into flattened spheres and filled with confiture or
+Pączki are deep-fried pieces of dough shaped into flattened spheres and filled with confiture or other sweet filling.
+Pączki are usually covered with powdered sugar, icing, glaze or bits of dried orange zest.

 Traditional Paczki (pronounced pontch-kee) are fried.
 But I don’t like frying foods often.
-I hate the oil popping on me.
+I hate the hot oil popping on me.
 So when I found a recipe that instructed to bake, rather than fry, I decided to give it a shot.

 The doughnuts came out so soft and fluffy.
 The hardest part was filling the paczki, but they would honestly be delicious even without a filling in them.

+You’ll need about two hours to make the paczki, but half of that is letting the dough rise.
+Then the doughnuts will bake for about 10 minutes per batch.
 The last thing to do is put the filling in the paczki.
 In my opinion, this is the hardest part.
-I have a plastic cake decorating tool that I was able to use.
-I put the flavored jam in the tube and used the long thin tip to press into the center of the doughnut and push the jam inside.
+I have a plastic cake-decorating tool that I was able to use.
+I put the flavored jam in the tube and used the long thin tip to press it into the center of the doughnut and push the jam inside.
 It isn’t perfect, but it works pretty well.

 Paczki Step by Step